Esquive/iticrawler/README.md

 itiCrawler
 ==========

-The Open Source Framework for Webcrawling.
+The Open Source Framework for Web Crawling.

 See how to use the code:
 https://github.com/Esquive/iticrawler/wiki/itiCrawler-Wiki